docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 ###Documents and Parts

 If newly created documents and parts are accessible according to the permissions defined at workspace level, it’s possible to override them by selecting the "ACL" tab.
-From that panel you can upgrade or downgrade access rights to any user or group in the workspace for the specific entity (document or part).
-The lower level is "forbidden" which means that the entity will not be visible by the user or group.
+From that panel you can upgrade or downgrade access rights to any user or group in the workspace for the specific item (document or part).
+The lower level is "forbidden" which means that the item will not be visible by the user or group.

 {% image /assets/images/documentation/dev/en/document_creation.png "Document creation, ACL tab"%}

-Only the administrator of the workspace and the authors can modify the permissions of existing entities.
+Only the administrator of the workspace and the authors can modify the permissions of existing items.
-Once you've selected an entity the following icon appears in the banner at the top.
+Once you've selected an item the following icon appears in the banner at the top.

 {% image /assets/images/documentation/en/permissions.png%}

 You can then change the permissions in the same way as creation time.

-Entities holding specific rights display a prohibition sign at the end of the line.
-Green means you have full access to the entity, yellow means read-only access.
+Items holding specific rights display a prohibition sign at the end of the line.
+Green means you have full access to the item, yellow means read-only access.

 {% image /assets/images/documentation/dev/full_access.png "Full access"%}
 {% image /assets/images/documentation/dev/read_only.png "Read only"%}